dschnelldavis/angular2-json-schema-form/README.md

 * `demo` - the demonstration playground example application
 * `demo/assets/example-schemas` - JSON Schema examples used in the playground

-If you want detailed documentation describing the individual functions used in this library, run `npm run docs` to generate TypeDoc documentation, and then look in the newly generated `/docs` folder.
+If you want detailed documentation describing the individual functions used in this library, run `npm run docs` to generate TypeDoc documentation, and then look in the generated `/docs/api` folder.
 (Angular JSON Schema Form is still a work in progress, so right now this documentation varies from highly detailed to completely missing.)

 ### To install from NPM and use in your own project